DSWallach/CommonLisp-Go/README.md

 This becomes a serious issue when running multiple threads as each thread will use over 1 GB.
 This doesn't happen when running MCTS with the networks with or without multiple threads.

+RESULTS

+  MCTS using one of the trained policy networks will beat regular MCTS when given the same parameters.
+In particular the larger networks (full-*) seem to be better than the smaller one and the networks trained with a higher learning rate will out perform the equivalent networks with a lower training rate.

+TESTING

   The functions for testing are defined at the top of nn-operations.lisp.
 I didn't get everything accomplished but I hope this is at least an interesting project.